 - Four parallel ladder tracks of about 4,000 feet each with capacity of up to 290 rail cars

 - Five #11 turnouts and six #8 turnouts

 The Port of Corpus Christi is one of the United States’ largest ports in terms of tonnage.
-It is expanding to accommodate increasing Class 1 rail traffic.
-RailWorks and the Nueces River Rail Yard are at center stage for the port’s master plan, which calls for $261 million in port infrastructure expansions.
+At the time of this project, it was expanding to accommodate increasing Class 1 rail traffic.
+RailWorks and the Nueces River Rail Yard were at center stage for the port’s master plan, which called for $261 million in port infrastructure expansions.